tlab-uav/tech-details/docs/systems/SAFMC.md

 There's a need to create an access point from radxa.
 Do the follow steps as introduced in `https://github.com/matthewoots/documentation/blob/main/radxa-zero/radxa-remove-autoboot-countdown.md`

 1. To follow the steps, you need to clone a u-boot.git and then change a config file according to the instructions in the provided github page.
 However, you will realize that there is no such config file because the repo is updated.
-Need to rollback to an older version. git checkout origin/radxa-zero-v2021.07.
+Need to rollback to an older version. `git checkout origin/radxa-zero-v2021.07`.
 Follow the rest of the steps in the instructions and it should work.

 #### SSH into Radxa and going headless (No more debug port connection)